slviajero/tinybasic/MANUAL.md

 10 IF AVAIL(1)<>0 THEN GET A

-runs correctly on both archtitectures.
+runs correctly on both architectures.

 For line oriented input with the INPUT command, the difference is irrelevant.
 INPUT works in the same way on both system types.